Skip to main content

 A note from Theo

 Internal hire on road and civils projects is one of the most under-served operational structures in Ghana.
 The main contractor owns the asset, the subcontractor employs the operator, the asset condition stays the contractor's problem, and the dispute defence requires evidence on both sides of the same wall.
 The portfolio aggregate hides the bleeding project.
 The asset returns from the project with damage and the attribution is opinion rather than record.
 The operating record closes both gaps.
 Per-shift, per-PIN, per-project, captured at the event.
-The internal cross-charge becomes evidence-led rather than negotiated.
-That is what we built for main contractors running internal hire across Ghana road portfolios.
+The internal cross-charge settles on the record rather than on who argues hardest.
+Both sides of your own wall finally read from the same record.

 Theo Ilori